javatarz/mac-setup/README.md

 # Setting up your machine

-1. Ensure your machine is running (at least) OSX Mojave
+1. Ensure your machine is running (at least) OSX Catalina
 1. Run `bash <(curl -s https://raw.githubusercontent.com/javatarz/mac-setup/main/bootstrap.sh)`
+1. Log out and back in to apply OSX changes (can be done at the end)
+1. Login to the App Store in the background (before mac apps get installed)
+1. Restore the list of Manual Items (below)
+1. Run `mkdir -p ~/projects/personal && cd ~/projects/personal && git clone git@github.com:javatarz/mac-setup.git && cd mac-setup && ./install.sh` to move shell configurations to a more permanent path.
+Restart shell to apply changes
+1. Log out and back in to apply OSX changes (can be ignored if it hasn't been already done)

 # Updating the codebase over time